SabrinaOtoni/EnergyConsumptionCase/README.md

 # EnergyConsumptionCase

 ## Description
-Predicting energy consumption (hourly) using Machine Learning & Deep Learning (comparison).
+Predicting energy consumption using an LSTM Autoencoder and XGBoost.

 ## Goal
-As a DS student, my goals with this project are only to study a little bit more about time series cases, to implement a deep learning model and to compare with a XGBoost model.
+As a DS student, my goals with this project are only to study a little bit more about time series cases, the implementation of an LSTM Autoencoder and a XGBoost model for prediction.

 ## Dataset
 https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption